USyd is failing survivors of sexual violence on clinical placement - Honi Soit

 USyd is failing survivors of sexual violence on clinical placement

-The Faculty needs to support students speaking out about sexual harassment and unsafe working conditions.
+The Faculty of Medicine and Health needs to support students speaking out about sexual harassment and unsafe working conditions.

 Speaking out about institutional responses to sexual harassment isn’t an act of bravery, it’s a suicide mission: one where you have to be at the point where you have already lost everything because if not, you lose everything.
 If there is one thing the world has taught us, it’s that women who speak up about any form of sexual violence are treated deplorably.
 We speak our truths and open ourselves up to be a public firing range, a succinct target for retaliation — from the public, from the institutions whose care we are under, and from the people who are supposed to protect us.